Reach Your Next Milestone With New Scoro

 To give you an even more exact look into the future and help plan your project activities better, we’ve created the Phases and Milestones feature.
 Plus, the simplified version of a Gantt chart comprises multiple tasks and timelines into one visually clear table.

 Thanks to this feature, a project manager can easily see what the team members are working on, while also grasping how individual tasks come together toward project completion.
 As it allows to break down long-term projects into more manageable sets, it’s more likely you’re clear of overburdening your team members.
-With the help of the Project Timeline chart your team can spend less time on meetings, as status updates are visible right there in the chart.
+With the help of the Project Timeline chart, your team can spend less time on meetings, as status updates are visible right there in the chart.

-Structure your work better and track your team’s progress by setting the order of project phases in a logical timeline and adding different tasks under each phase.
+Structure your work better and track your team’s progress by setting the order of project phases in a logical timeline and adding different tasks to each phase.
 Set milestones to have a clear goal for each step of the project.

 Phases and Milestones is a part of Premium and Ultimate packages.